tanmay-kapoor/Absolute-Fitness-Backend/README.md

 npm i            to install dependencies
 ```

-Create a .env file with following variables
+Create a file named  `.env` in the root directory (the place where `server.js` file is present) with the following variables

 ```
 DB_HOST         database host name. "localhost" for local database